SOM-Research/bigboss/README.md

 # BigBOSS

-This repository contains the source code of the bots develoepd to check ethical issues in OSS projects.
+This repository contains the source code of the bots develoepd to check conduct issues in OSS projects.

-# EthicalAnalyzer Server
+# conductAnalyzer Server

 ## Introduction

-EthicalAnalyzer is a server application designed to analyze and respond to comments based on a predefined code of conduct.
+conductAnalyzer is a server application designed to analyze and respond to comments based on a predefined code of conduct.
 It leverages a language model to classify comments and generate appropriate responses when necessary.

 ## Prerequisites